If you’re broke for Valentine’s Day but want to do something special for your Valentine, consider the options below.

-Take the time to spoil your Valentine with a back rub, or moisturize his or her body with cream.
+Take the time to spoil your Valentine with a back rub or moisturize their body with cream.

-Light some candles and turn on some romantic music in the background and enjoy time together.
+Light some candles, turn on romantic music in the background and enjoy time together.

 Money Does NOT Buy Love

-Valentine’s Day is overrated in my opinion with the vast marketing tactics that consumers soak up.
+I think Valentine’s Day is overrated with the vast marketing tactics consumers soak up.

-From dozens of roses, chocolates, expensive dinner dates, and trips to the spa, it can all add up to hundreds of dollars.
+It can all add up to hundreds of dollars from dozens of roses, chocolates, expensive dinner dates, and trips to the spa.

-Discussion: What other free romantic ideas do you have in mind for your Valentine?
+Discussion: What other free romantic ideas do you have for your Valentine?

 Share your experiences or ideas below in the comment section.